The mission of New Hope is to welcome, equip, and send.

 What We Believe

-The elders of New Hope are in process of revising our membership policy.
-Check back later in 2017 for our updated membership policy.
-Currently, New Hope does not have formal membership.
+New Hope does not have formal membership.
 We operate under the assumption that anyone who regularly attends our gatherings is evidencing their desire to be led and fed at New Hope and will thus be practically regarded as a “member.”
 In the event that formal membership needs to be substantiated to outside parties, we’ll happily provide any needed documentation on a case by case basis.
+We typically update our directory twice a year to help us stay current with who we are working to welcome, equip, and send.
 Please contact any of our elders with questions.

 New Hope Office and Study Center